 v.
-20 considered

-Joseph had apparently made up his mind to quietly divorce Mary either because 1) he did not believe that what was conceived in her was from the Holy Spirit (i.e., she had been unfaithful, which is the common view), or 2) because he did believe that what was conceived in her was from the Holy Spirit but in deference to God's plan for Mary decided to divorce her (22).
+20 considered Joseph had apparently made up his mind to quietly divorce Mary either because 1) he did not believe that what was conceived in her was from the Holy Spirit (i.e., she had been unfaithful, which is the common view), or 2) because he did believe that what was conceived in her was from the Holy Spirit but in deference to God's plan for Mary decided to divorce her (see Gundry 21-22, italics added).
+Either is possible.

 v.
-20 take Mary home As his wife (see v.
+20 take Mary home That is, as his wife (see v.
 24).
-Joseph had decided not to take Mary home to live with him-not to marry her-but the angel persuaded him to reverse his decision.
+Joseph had decided not to take Mary home to live with him - not to marry her - but the angel persuaded him to reverse his decision.